10 Animals That Could Attack Your Dog

 • Clean up food and waste: Remember not to lead a predator to your pet with simple mistakes like leaving their food outside.
 Remove anything from around your house that might be tempting to a predator.
 This includes trash, barbeque grill drippings, and fruits that have fallen from trees in your yard.

 Scent-based clues will attract a predator to your area if you aren’t careful.
 Predators can also smell dog poop.
-So, make it a habit to clear your yard of droppings on a daily basis.
+So, make it a habit to clear your yard of droppings daily.
 While you’re cleaning up the yard, also clear low overhanging branches, brush, or other areas where a small predator might take up residence.
 Make sure all outdoor trash cans are sealed so you’re not giving animals an open invitation.

 • Keep dogs inside overnight: Keeping your dog indoors overnight is also very important for their safety from wild animals.
 Even though large breeds can defend themselves, they might pick up a disease from an encounter.
 At the very least, dogs need a safe space to protect them from the elements or predators.